Diversity and inclusion

 Please remember that all investment strategies have the potential for profit and loss and your or your clients’ capital may be at risk.

-The information on this Website is issued by Baillie Gifford Asia (Hong Kong) Limited 柏基亞洲(香港)有限公司 (the “Company”) which is licensed by the Securities and Futures Commission of Hong Kong (the “SFC”) under the Securities and Futures Ordinance (“SFO”) for Type 1 (Dealing in Securities) and a Type 2 (Dealing in Futures Contracts) regulated activities with CE Number BGB803.
+The information on this Website is issued by Baillie Gifford Asia (Hong Kong) Limited 柏基亞洲(香港)有限公司 (the “Company”) which is licensed by the Securities and Futures Commission of Hong Kong (the “SFC”) under the Securities and Futures Ordinance (“SFO”) for Type 1 (Dealing in Securities) regulated activity with CE Number BGB803.
 It allows the Company to market and distribute the Baillie Gifford’s range of collective investment schemes to Professional Investors (as defined by the SFO) in Hong Kong.

 The information contained in this website has been compiled with considerable care to ensure its accuracy at the date of publication.
 However, no representation or warranty, express or implied, is made to its accuracy or completeness.
 Nothing in this information or elsewhere in this website shall exclude, limit or restrict our duties and liabilities to you under the SFO or any conduct of business rules which we are bound to comply with.
 The information on this website has not been reviewed by the SFC.
 These Terms and any non-contractual obligations arising from or connected with them shall be governed by, and these Terms shall be construed in accordance with, the laws of Hong Kong.